-Currently Finance and Performance Scrutiny review the Council's risks by exception, and the Senior Leadership Team regularly review risks throughout the year.
-Therefore, the risks of the Council are being managed but this process and how they are managed will be reported to the Audit Committee as part of the action plan approved by the Audit Committee to inform their assessment of governance.
+In addition the Finance and Performance Scrutiny review the Council's risks by exception, and the Senior Leadership Team regularly review risks throughout the year.
+Therefore, the risks of the Council are being managed but this process and how they are managed is now also reported to the Audit Committee as part of the action plan approved by the Audit Committee to inform their assessment of governance.